Insurance coverage provided

 Once the diseased vein is closed, blood is redirected to healthy veins, similar to other techniques.
-Vein ablation in our New Jersey offices takes no more than 30 minutes and patients can return to their usual activities right after.
+Vein ablation in our New York and New Jersey offices takes no more than 30 minutes and patients can return to their usual activities right after.
 Plus, no fasting is required for this popular vein treatment procedure, so you can eat and drink as normal up to the minute of the procedure.

 Radiofrequency Ablation (RFA) has replaced surgical stripping as the standard of treatment for varicose veins.

 Ablation treats the vein from within by heating thе vein wаll and collapsing the targeted, unhealthy segments.
 Circulation is then redirected to the other healthy veins within the legs to relieve symptoms and prevent further complications.

 Radiofrequency ablation (RFA) does not require any sedatives or general anesthesia.
 Your doctor should feel comfortable doing the procedure under local anesthesia.
 If your skin is very sensitive, ask the doctor for any preparations that can be used to make the process even smoother.

 Both procedures are endovenous techniques that have become the standard of care for vein treatment.
 Both are highly effective with proven long-term success and low risk of recurrences.

 Patients can begin to feel a considerable difference one week after their radiofrequency ablation procedure.
 In particular, patients will notice their leg heaviness, restless legs and cramps may completely disappear.